-A summary of hazardous substances and pollutants received, stored and/or created at the licensed sites are listed in Table 3-3 and Table 3-4.
-Material Safety Data (MSD) for each of the materials stored on site are available through the onsite ChemAlert system.
+A summary of hazardous substances and pollutants received, stored and/or created at the licensed site are listed in Table 3-3.
+Material Safety Data (MSD) for each of the materials stored on site are to be available where the product is stored and within the PIRMP records.

-The tables below presents the type, maximum volume and location of potential pollutants stored at the licenced premises.
+The table below presents the type, maximum volume and location of potential pollutants stored at the licenced premises.